scality/metalk8s/docs/developer/running/cluster.rst

 - import a private SSH key (automatically generated in ``.vagrant``)
 - generate a boostrap configuration
 - execute the bootstrap script to make this machine a bootstrap node
+- provision sparse-file Volumes for Prometheus and Alertmanager to run on this bootstrap node

 After executing this command, you have a MetalK8s bootstrap node up and running and you can connect to it by using ``vagrant ssh bootstrap``.